 Frontier prides itself on its low fare prices, not its low fees.
 You can easily end up spending miles on flights where you would get a better value paying in cash, especially if you are booking close in enough that you incur an award booking fee.

 One week before departure, cash fares on Frontier between Washington, D.C. and Las Vegas were as low as $102 one-way.
-If you bought the ticket as an award, you would pay a $50 last-minute booking fee, taxes, other fees and 10,000 miles.
+If you bought the ticket as an award, you would pay a $50 last-minute booking fee, taxes, other fees

 If you value miles conservatively at one cent per mile, you’re losing money.
 The loss is even worse if you attribute a higher value for Frontier miles.